How to pre-order EA Sports FC 24, the first post-Fifa game

 ‘EA Sports FC 24 standard edition’: From £54.99, Amazon.co.uk

 The game is available on PC, PS4 and PS5, Xbox One and Xbox Series X/S and the Nintendo Switch.
-It is currently available to pre-order at Amazon or Game, where it is slightly cheaper, and ships on 29 September.
+It is currently available to pre-order at Amazon, Game, where it is slightly cheaper, and other retailers.
+It ships on 29 September.

 Amazon